dailymotion/vast-client-js/docs/api/class-reference.md

 ## InteractiveCreativeFile<a name="interactivecreativefile"></a>

-- `type: String` MIME type for the file provided
+- `type: String|null` MIME type for the file provided
-- `apiFramework: String` Identifies the API needed to execute the resource file, if applicable
+- `apiFramework: String|null` Identifies the API needed to execute the resource file, if applicable
-- `variableDuration: Boolean`  Identifies whether the ad always drops when the duration is reached, or if it can potentially extend the duration by pausing the underlying video or delaying the adStopped call after adVideoComplete
+- `variableDuration: Boolean|null`  Identifies whether the ad always drops when the duration is reached, or if it can potentially extend the duration by pausing the underlying video or delaying the adStopped call after adVideoComplete
 - `fileURL: String|null`

 ## ClosedCaptionFile<a name="closedcaptionfile"></a>

-- `type: String` MIME type for the file provided
+- `type: String|null` MIME type for the file provided
-- `language: String` Language of the Closed Caption File using ISO 631-1 codes
+- `language: String|null` Language of the Closed Caption File using ISO 631-1 codes
 - `fileURL: String|null`

 ## NonLinearAd<a name="non-linear-ad"></a>